 shims

-Shim ReStackor uses finite element analysis (FEA) to compute shim stiffness.
+Shim ReStackor uses finite element analysis (FEA) to compute the stiffness of shim stacks.
 FEA breaks down each shim into pie shaped segments and further divides each segment into smaller radial slices resulting in thousands of individual analysis elements.
-Shim stack stiffness is simply the sum of the combined FEA analysis elements.
+The stiffness of the shim stack is simply the sum of the combined FEA analysis elements.

 The bending stiffness or each element is determined by defining a neutral bending axis.
 Bending the element compresses material above the neutral axis and stretches material below.
 Young’s modulus of elasticity defines the force required to stretch the material which in turn defines the bending stiffness of each element.